 Shaoxing is alive in the Chinese imagination thanks to the famous writer Lu Xun, who set many of his classic works in this sleepy southern town.
 A literary revolutionary, Lu Xun broke tradition by writing in the vernacular of everyday Chinese, instead of the stiff, scholarly prose previously held as the only appropriate language for literature.

-narrow cobbled streets.
+Today, much of the city's charm is in exploring its narrow cobbled streets.
 The older sections of the city are made up of low stone houses connected by canals crisscrossed by arched bridges.
 East Lake is no match for the grandeur of Hangzhou's West Lake, but its bizarre rock formations and caves make for interesting tours.
-Shaoxing is also famous for its celebrated yellow-rice wine, used by cooks everywhere.
+Shaoxing is also famous for its celebrated yellow rice wine, used by cooks everywhere.